 DED happens when your eyes don’t produce enough tears to keep them lubricated.
 One major factor is excessive screen time.
 When you focus on digital screens, you tend to blink less, making your tears evaporate faster and dry your eyes.
 Contact lens wearers can also experience DED, as lenses restrict oxygen flow, impacting tear production.

 Common symptoms include a gritty or dry sensation, burning, light sensitivity, and blurred vision.
-To ease these symptoms, many people use remedies like computer glasses, eye drops, regular screen breaks, and warm compresses.
+Many people use remedies like computer glasses, eye drops, regular screen breaks, and warm compresses to ease these symptoms.

 Enter the Dry Eye Spa

-Many regular spas offer eye care benefits through treatments like lymphatic massages, which reduce puffiness and promote lymphatic drainage.
+Many regular spas offer eye care benefits through treatments like lymphatic massage, which reduces puffiness and promotes lymphatic drainage.
 By preventing fluid buildup, these massages can even help protect against glaucoma.

 With DED becoming so widespread, some spas now offer specialized dry eye treatments.
 At a **dry eye spa**, trained professionals assess your condition and create a custom treatment plan based on your symptoms.